aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

          name: arista.avd.eos_config_deploy_eapi
 ```

-You would execute it using the following command:
+You would execute it using the following command if your playbook is called `playbook.yml`:

 ```shell
 ansible-playbook playbook.yml